melaniebrgr/learning-computer-science/05-system-design/02-frameworks-and-metaframeworks/02-nextjs.md

 Most of the time the router cache "just works":

 > When a server action is executed, the Next.js client sends a request to the server with a special next-action-id header.
 The server recognizes this header and executes the corresponding server action.
 If this action includes revalidatePath or revalidateTag, the server's response will include a x-nextjs-revalidate header.
 This header tells the Next.js client to invalidate its cache for the specified route or tags, which will trigger a revalidation on the next navigation.

-## Styling

-Use `global.css` to add CSS rules to all the routes in your application.
-`global.css` is where to put CSS reset rules, and any site-wide styles for HTML elements like links.
-The file can be imported in any component, but the best practise is to import it at the top level root layout.

 ## Authentication